Arctium/Game-Patcher/README.md

-# WoW Client Patcher
+# Game Patcher
-A Client Patcher for modern World of Warcraft that allows you to connect to custom servers.
+A game patcher for modern World of Warcraft clients that enables connection to custom servers.

 #### Requires a trusted certificate on server & client side.